dimitern/charms/pinger/README.md

 After each peer unit performs its checks, a summary will be provided in the status of the Pinger application.
-For example, "active OK (all 42 reachable)" when no connectivity issues were found, or e.g. "blocked FAIL (1 or 42 unreachable)".
+For example, "active OK (all 42 reachable)" when no connectivity issues were found, or e.g. "blocked FAIL (1 of 42 unreachable)".

 All checks and their results are logged.
 On failure, check the unit log: